 So, when you think of doing animal drawings, you're not likely to get bored with the unlimited range at your disposal.

-This outline of a dog should be an easy template for you to copy.
-Go on, try it, you will surprise yourself when you get a good likeness.
+The outline of a dog (below) should be an easy template for you to copy.
+Go on, try it, you'll surprise yourself when you manage a good likeness.

 I generally don't like scrawled, scratchy outlines but I have seen some very clever artwork where you can distinctly see what the subject is, even though it's a bunch of scribbly lines!
 I just haven't mastered that art of using strokes to their full advantage - yet - it's on my to-do list.